If you’re a self-employed taxi driver, you may need to install a card machine, and so do taxi fleet owners employing their drivers.

 SumUp Air is a low-cost mobile credit card machine for taxi drivers.

-The card reader connects with a SumUp app on your phone or tablet, using the mobile device’s 3G or 4G network to process payments over the internet.
+The card reader connects with a SumUp app on your phone or tablet, using the mobile device’s 4G to process payments over the internet.
 The app also lets you send payment links, take QR code payments and more.

 “I’ve always found the app very easy to use, with just the right amount of features like VAT and a transactions overview.
 The card reader might feel a bit slippery for cab drivers with its glass surface and rounded back, though.”

-Payments are automatically cleared in your bank account within 1-3 working days for no extra charge.
-With the SumUp Business Account and Mastercard, you can access transactions the day after, including on weekends.
+Payments automatically clear in your bank account within 1-3 working days for no extra charge.
+With the SumUp Business Account and Mastercard, you can access transactions the day after by 7am, including weekends.

-The wide choice of accepted cards makes it a good choice for taxis serving lots of tourists (for example, airport transfers).
-Furthermore, the low fixed transaction rate stays the same for foreign and premium cards in contrast with most other card machine deals that have higher rates for such cards.
+SumUp’s wide choice of accepted cards makes it a good choice for taxis serving lots of tourists (for example, airport transfers).

 Accepted cards